 Adiele et al., 2014

 Problematic online experiences among Spanish college students: Associations with Internet use characteristics and clinical symptoms

 Among university students in Spain, one in ten met criteria for problematic Internet use.

 González et al., 2014

-Family factors in internet addiction among Chinese youth: A review of English-
+Family factors in internet addiction among Chinese youth: A review of English- and Chinese-language studies

 In a sample of Chinese youth, those with Internet addiction reported greater dissatisfaction with their families, greater parent–child conflict, and saw their parents as more punitive, and less supportive, warm.
 Youth who were addicted to the Internet were more likely to have divorced parents, be an only child, and live with a single parent.